la2050/archive/_projects/2016/california-native-plant-public-education-project.md

   - Technical infrastructure (computers
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The 2050 Challenge grant will fully support one series of short-content films.
+  Our proposed series is “Mixing California Native with Non-Native Plants”.
+  These short films show people how to retrofit their non-native gardens with native plants adapted to our rainfall, climate, and soil – plants that most of our butterflies, birds and other animals can’t live without.
+Use these films to retrofit with native plants for creating a beautiful resilient LA where nature and urban agriculture can thrive!
 project_impact: '["Waterways","Local water","Resilient communities","Tree canopy cover"]'
 project_proposal_best_place: >-
   Through the content of these films and the action they inspire, the LA2050